sini/nixkraken/docs/src/getting-started/examples.md

-[doc-options]: ../options/nixkraken.md
+[doc-opts]: ../options/nixkraken.md
 [doc-profiles]: ../guides/profiles.md
 [doc-theming]: ../guides/theming.md

 # Configuration examples

 > [!NOTE]
 > These examples cover some of the most common use cases.
-For a complete list of available settings, please see the [module options reference][doc-options].
+For a complete list of available settings, please see the [module options reference][doc-opts].

 ## Basic setup